-The University is committed to providing equitable access to information technology, including services and the environments in which information technology is used.
+The University of Minnesota is committed to providing equitable access to information technology, digital materials, services and the environments in which information technology is used.
 All colleges, departments, central units and faculty are responsible for ensuring access to their Web content, Web applications, digital materials, environments and services to the greatest extent possible in accordance with the following practices:

-- Use of hardware and software products that promote universal design and access.
+- purchase, acquisition, development and use of hardware and software products that support universal design and access;

-- Design and implementation of accessible technology-related work environments that accommodate all users.
+- design, implementation and maintenance of accessible technology-related work environments that accommodate all users; and

 Research and Non-availability Exceptions